October 24, 2024

 Ask the Expert

-How to choose the best Fireplace Tiles
+Guide to Choosing the Best Fireplace Tiles

-Walls adjacent to heat-producing appliances must be clad with fire-rated finishes to a height of 30cm above the appliance.
-Similarly, to the hearth, fireproof cladding is required 15cm on either side of the appliance on the adjacent walls.
+Walls adjacent to heat-producing appliances must be clad with fire-rated finishes to a height of 30 cm above the appliance.
+Similarly, to the hearth, fireproof cladding is required 15 cm on either side of the appliance on the adjacent walls.

-The Tiled Fireplace through history
+The Tiled Fireplace Through History

+Furthermore, the fireplace adds character to living rooms and helps with the configuration of the room.
 The fireplace surround and chimney breast can be positioned symmetrically for a more classical effect.
 They can also be offset if a window or other feature in the space needs to be highlighted.
 In either case, the fireplace helps organise the space and will influence the placement of other key pieces of furniture.

 Living room with black marble effect tiles chimney designedbyiman